abenhamdine/perfLogger/README.md

 ## End measurement

-The end() method allow to start the perf measurement.
+The end() method allow to end the perf measurement.

 end() must be passed a string, that is the id of the perf measurement.